Learning guitar is a challenging endeavor and I'm passionate about making it easier!

 The Pentatonic Scales

 At some point a guitar player usually becomes interested in learning scales after open chords and barre chords have been learned.
 Playing licks and improvising solos is no doubt one of the most exciting things that can be done on a guitar – for both the player and the audience.
-In this article I am going to present the workhorse of scales for many guitarists – the pentatonic scales.
+In this article I am going to present the workhorse of scales for many guitarists: the pentatonic scale.

 Getting to know scales can be overwhelming.
 The way that the many possible patterns are presented and the names that they are given can lead to mental overload.
 Some guitarists get away without learning scales and still come up with great licks and solos but learning scales helps make sense of the fretboard and trains the ear.
 In my article about barre chords, I used the CAGED approach, a very useful way to see how chord forms connect up and down the fretboard.
 This system works just the same for scales.
 I've come across this approach to unlocking the fretboard on a number of sites and in a few different books, but in my opinion the most valuable resource is Fretboard Logic by Bill Edwards.
-His book is listed below in the Amazon ads and I highly recommend it.
+I highly recommend it.

 Use this diagram as a reference: you need to get obsessed with learning these patterns and where the root note is by heart.
 Start playing the scales in different positions up and down the neck.
 Remember that once you get to the D form you just start again with the C form, then the A form, and so on until you run out of frets.
 Note that the numbers in the circles on the diagrams represent which finger to use for each note.